Resources

 Large FilesConstruction

-How to send multi-GB point clouds, drone video, 3D models, and CAD files to construction clients.
-Comparing email, WeTransfer, Dropbox, FTP, and purpose-built platforms.
+How to send multi-GB point clouds, drone video, 3D models, and CAD to clients.
+Email, WeTransfer, Dropbox, FTP, and purpose-built platforms compared.

 April 12, 2026